deepakn82/MachineLearningWithPython/CancerDiagnosis/Readme.md

 - In Machine learning the output of detection for any disease is considered in binary format, i.e With the given data set/input data of subject/patient will infected with the given disease or not.
 - The given data or the input data is nothing but the test results that are conducted while examining the patient.

+## Data set

+- The dataset consist of features which are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+They describe characteristics of the cell nuclei present in the image.

+- Dataset has been downloaded from UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29

+- Attribute Information:

+- 1) ID number 2) Diagnosis (M = malignant, B = benign)

+- Ten real-valued features are computed for each cell nucleus:
+•radius (mean of distances from center to points on the perimeter) •texture (standard deviation of gray-scale values) •perimeter
+•area
+•smoothness (local variation in radius lengths) •compactness (perimeter^2 / area - 1.0)
+•concavity (severity of concave portions of the contour) •concave points (number of concave portions of the contour) •symmetry
+•fractal dimension ("coastline approximation" - 1)

+- The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
+For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.

+- All feature values are recoded with four significant digits.

+- Missing attribute values: none

+- Class distribution: 357 benign, 212 malignant